kyma-project/test-infra/README.md

 No usage instructions at the moment.

 ## Development
-- There is no possibility to test Prow configuration locally, on minikube.
-All tests needs to be done on clusters.
+- You cannot test Prow configuration locally on Minikube.
+Perform all the tests on the cluster.
 - Avoid provisioning long-running clusters.
-- Test Prow configuration against your kyma fork repository.
+- Test Prow configuration against your `kyma` fork repository.
-- Disable build on internal CI only if all CI functionality are provided by Prow, not only for master branch, but also for releases branches.
+- Disable builds on the internal CI only after all CI functionalities are provided by Prow.
+This applies not only for the `master` branch but also for release branches.